udaymitra/Behavioral-Cloning/README.md

 I followed some techniques mentioned in NVIDIA paper and some from CarND forum, which was very helpful.

-* I have used left, right and center images captured in the training data.
+* I am using left, right and center images captured in the training data.
 However in the test run, I only use the center images.
 This increases the training data available by 3x.
 * I randomly select between left, right and center image
 * When left/right images are picked, I apply steering angle correction of 0.2
 * I randomly add shadows to image, and also change brigtness of the entire image.
 This deliberate introduction of noise is to avoid overfitting the original data.